DataDog/documentation/content/en/account_management/teams.md

 1. Click **Settings**.
 1. Select one of the options under **Team Provisioning Sources**.

+If you have teams with existing members, picking the SAML strict option overrides your settings and removes team members from those teams.
+Picking the All Sources option preserves existing memberships.
 To manage teams and team membership using SAML attributes, see [Map SAML attributes to Teams][2].

 ## Team handle